 FAA Monitors Air Traffic, Weather, and Construction Impacts

-The FAA continued to issue daily air traffic reports highlighting potential disruptions from thunderstorms in major corridors (New York, Chicago, Dallas, Florida) and ongoing construction projects at several large hubs.
-Temporary flight restrictions and NOTAMs related to VIP movements and events were also active during the week.
+The FAA continued to issue daily air traffic reports highlighting potential disruptions from thunderstorms in major corridors and ongoing construction projects at several large hubs.

 Regulatory and Safety Developments Under Close Scrutiny